 - You may be experiencing a lot of pain or see a lot of bruising

-- Your implants are probably sitting really high on your chest
+- Your breast implants are probably sitting really high on your chest

 - The pain medication could be causing depression and/or constipation